ICAN is operated by a small full time staff and supported by a dedicated volunteer base that ensures the quality and strength of the program.

 Sean joins ICAN from the The Humane Society of Indianapolis where he served as Canine Evaluator and Behavior Specialist.
 He has been a long time supportor of ICAN, a talented dog handler and hard working volunteer directly involved with training offenders in all three facilities.
 Sean brings a unique and valuable perspective on ICAN’s mission to unleash abilities on both ends of the leash.

-For questions regarding training, inmate handlers, released dogs, please contact Sean.
+For questions regarding the prison program, training and inmate handlers, please contact Sean.

 Email | Phone (317) 672-3862